M3Works/pointsnobal/README.md

 # PointSnobal

-Python implementation of the Snobal model applied at a point.
+Python wrapped implementation of the Snobal model applied at a point.

 The code in `pointsnobal/c_snobal` is the same underlying algorithms described in [A spatially distributed energy balance snowmelt model for application in mountain basins (Marks 1999)]( https://doi.org/10.1002/(SICI)1099-1085(199909)13:12/13<1935::AID-HYP868>3.0.CO;2-C),